 In April 2014 the Council introduced a pay supplement which would guarantee a level of pay to employees on permanent and temporary contracts.
-The level of the minimum hourly rate guaranteed for 2016-17 was £8.25.
-The amount is reviewed annually by Employment Committee; an increase to the Rowntree Foundation Living Wage has now been proposed for 2017-18 and the accompanying report proposes the Bracknell Forest Supplement from April 2017 be increased to £8.45 in line with the new Living Wage level.
+The level of the minimum hourly rate guaranteed for 2017-18 was £8.45.
+The amount is reviewed annually by Employment Committee; however no increase to the Rowntree Foundation Living Wage has yet been proposed for 2018 and therefore the accompanying report proposes the Bracknell Forest Supplement from April 2017 remain the same.

-In April 2016 a new "National Living Wage" rate for those 25 years of age and over was introduced at £7.20 per hour.
-The Bracknell Forest Supplement therefore results in pay levels above the statutory minima, but the gap between the basic salary and the locally guaranteed level will be reduced for workers over 25.
-A new National Living Wage rate for 1 April 2017 has now been set at £7.50.
+In April 2016 a new "National Living Wage" rate for those 25 years of age and over was introduced.
+The Bracknell Forest Supplement therefore results in pay levels above the statutory minima.